 - By special appointment, visit Palazzo Conte Federico in Palermo.
 As guests of Contessa Alwine and Conte Federico we explore the fine medieval, Renaissance and Baroque rooms. - By special appointment visit Palazzo Gangi in Palermo, especially noted for its Sicilian Baroque ballroom decorated with Murano chandeliers, gold fittings and glittering mirrors, where in 1963 Visconti filmed the magnificent ball scene of The Leopard. - By special appointment visit Palazzo Alliata di Pietratagliata in Palermo.
-Built in 1473, this exquisite palazzo which encompasses five centuries of Sicilian art, is owned by Prince Biagio Licata Baucina and his wife Princess Signoretta Alliata di Pietratagliata. - Visit Greek and Roman cities, villas, theatres and religious sites, and major museums with antique collections, including Syracuse, Agrigento, Selinunte and Taormina. - In Noto tour the renovated Palazzo di Lorenzo Castelluccio; its sumptuous rooms contain original frescoes and tiles, faithfully reproduced wallpaper and an exquisite collection of objets d'art. - Discover one of the world's greatest corpora of Roman mosaics in the UNESCO World Heritagelisted Villa del Casale at Piazza Armerina. - Explore the distinctive Arabo-Norman monuments of Sicily, especially the glorious Monreale Cathedral and Palermo's Cappella Palatina and La Martorana. - Trace the development of Baroque architecture and decoration in Syracuse, Palermo and Noto. - Attend a traditional Sicilian puppet show in Palermo. - View masterpieces by Caravaggio: The Burial of St Lucy in Syracuse, Adoration of the Shepherds and Resurrection of Lazarus in Messina. - Encounter the delicate, soulful work of the Baroque sculptor Serpotta in the oratories of Palermo. - Take a boat tour of the Aeolian islands Panarea and Stromboli; explore Lipari with a local expert. - Visit Casa Cuseni in Taormina, a historic villa that hosted renowned guests like Picasso and Chanel, now serving as a Museum of Fine Arts and the Grand Tour.
+Built in 1473, this exquisite palazzo which encompasses five centuries of Sicilian art, is owned by Prince Biagio Licata Baucina and his wife Princess Signoretta Alliata di Pietratagliata. - Visit Greek and Roman cities, villas, theatres and religious sites, and major museums with antique collections, including Syracuse, Agrigento, Selinunte and Taormina. - Discover one of the world's greatest corpora of Roman mosaics in the UNESCO World Heritagelisted Villa del Casale at Piazza Armerina. - Explore the distinctive Arabo-Norman monuments of Sicily, especially the glorious Monreale Cathedral and Palermo's Cappella Palatina and La Martorana. - Trace the development of Baroque architecture and decoration in Syracuse, Palermo and Noto. - Attend a traditional Sicilian puppet show in Palermo. - View masterpieces by Caravaggio: The Burial of St Lucy in Syracuse, Adoration of the Shepherds and Resurrection of Lazarus in Messina. - Encounter the delicate, soulful work of the Baroque sculptor Serpotta in the oratories of Palermo. - Take a boat tour of the Aeolian islands Panarea and Stromboli; explore Lipari with a local expert. - Visit Casa Cuseni in Taormina, a historic villa that hosted renowned guests like Picasso and Chanel, now serving as a Museum of Fine Arts and the Grand Tour.